python/cpython/Doc/library/_thread.rst

 .. function:: interrupt_main([signum])

    Simulate the effect of a signal arriving in the main thread.
-   A thread can use this function to interrupt the main thread.
+   A thread can use this function to interrupt the main thread, though there is no guarantee that the interruption will happen immediately.

    If given, *signum* is the number of the signal to simulate.
    If *signum* is not given, :data:`signal.SIGINT` is simulated.